Hajipur: Economy

+Chief Minister Nitish Kumar inspecting the manufacturing facilities that were established during his tenure in Industrial area of Hajipur in 2025.

 The economy of Hajipur is largely service orientated, but it also has an agricultural base and industrial sector.
 As of 2011, service accounts for 55%, industry 9%, and agriculture 35% of the economy of the city.

-There is a dedicated industrial area in Hajipur apart from Export Promotion Park of India, Hajipur—(EPIP), maintained by Bihar Industrial Area Development Authority—(BIADA) in an area of 150 acres where many Big Brands of FMCG & Agro-based companies like Pepsico, Britannia Industries, HUL, Godrej Consumer Products, Anmol Industries, Sudha Dairy, Wayss Ice Cream, Bansal, Treat, Avon Cycle, etc. have their manufacturing units.
+There is a dedicated industrial area in Hajipur apart from Export Promotion Park of India, Hajipur—(EPIP), maintained by Bihar Industrial Area Development Authority—(BIADA) in an area of 150 acres where many Big Brands of FMCG & Agro-based companies like PepsiCo, Britannia Industries, HUL, Godrej Consumer Products, Anmol Industries, Sudha Dairy, Wayss Ice Cream, Bansal, Treat, Avon Cycle, etc. have their manufacturing units.
 There are several upcoming construction projects from private and public sectors with three new bridges connecting to Patna.
 The Export Promotion Industrial Park, is a multiple-product export processing zone in East India developed by the Ministry of Commerce and Industry, the Government of Bihar and by the administrative body BIADA located in Hajipur, In the administrative Vaishali district, has 94 acre of land with modern infrastructure.